fjpolo/SR-1_SoC/README.md

 [Watch the Tetrahedron Demo on YouTube](https://youtu.be/6NJTSfFw-bk)

+## License
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
+See the [LICENSE](LICENSE) file for more details, especially regarding media, as this is not covered under the above license.

 ## Programming
 To program the system, you must first create a .mi file and then recreate the [DP_BSRAM8 file](CPU/Memory/gowin_dpb/dp_bsram8.v)
 The parameters to do so are as follows: